Board perspectives when considering a transaction with a SPAC

 - Financial reporting

 - Financial planning and analysis

 - Information technology

 - Enterprise risk management

 There will be many additional considerations, including industry-specific and company-specific factors, for targets of SPACs to ponder.
 Once becoming a publicly owned company, it is extremely difficult to reverse the process.
 Therefore, make sure the possible SPAC transaction journey is undertaken with lots of advance planning.
-Obtaining sage outside counsel can be invaluable before going too far down the SPAC road.
+Obtaining sage advice from experienced outside counsel can be invaluable before going too far down the SPAC road.

 RSM assists companies through the SPAC merger process, including accounting, finance and compliance initiatives in the transition to an IPO.